A Framework for Risk Assessment and Optimal Line Upgrade Selection to Mitigate Wildfire Risk: Test Case Results

-Two months of WFPI maps, which exhibit temporal and spatial variability, are used to assign risk to the lines in the RTS-GMLC synthetic grid.
-To visualize how risk values vary across time and across non-segmented lines in the system, heat maps are produced for the three risk metrics, in Fig. \ref{fig:Heat_maps}.
-Here, the threshold risk is defined using the cumulative risk and the threshold for high risk is the 75th percentile.
+WFPI maps, which exhibit temporal and spatial variability, are used to assign risk to the lines in the RTS-GMLC synthetic grid.
+To visualize how risk values vary across time and across non-segmented lines in the system, heat maps are produced for the cumulative and maximum risk along each line.
+These heat maps, which include just two months (i.e., 60 scenarios where each scenario corresponds to one day) for visibility, are in Fig. \ref{fig:Heat_maps}.

-In both heat maps, it is clear that there are several days where most of the lines have relatively low risk values, possibly due to rainy, humid, cool, and low-wind conditions.
+In both heat maps, it is clear that there are several days (represented as scenarios along the x-axis) where most of the lines have relatively low CCC and MMM risk values, possibly due to rainy, humid, cool, and low-wind conditions.
 This temporal variation demonstrates the importance of examining many days of risk maps so that both low and high risk days are represented in the data.
-In the other direction, there are also certain lines that have relatively high risk and others that have relatively low risk across all the full period.
-Visually, it is easy to see that there are certain lines that would benefit more from undergrounding than others.
-Another observation is that the maximum risk metric results in less variation between different lines, relative to the cumulative metric.
-Visually, it is harder to see which lines should be upgraded based on the maximum metric, since the values are closer together.
+When comparing differences in risk values along the y-axis, we observe that certain lines that have relatively high risk and others that have relatively low risk across all the full period.
+Another observation is that the MMM risk metric results in less variation between different lines compared to the CCC metric.